 - Answering many curiosity-based questions raised by the students.

 - Building an effective education method in schools.

 - Making it easier for the students to get more skilled.

 - Optimizing the level of practical learning in India.

 Model Kasturba-A Transformed KGBV School

-- Improvement in the book reading habits of the girls
+- Improvement in the infrastructure.

 AI based irrigation system- Monitoring farm through satellite

 India is the world’s seventh largest country and one of the most densely populated areas in the world.
 The amount of water needed in India is immense, making India the centre of the water crisis.
 Agriculture, with its allied sectors, is the largest source of livelihoods while 70% of its rural households still depend primarily on agriculture for their livelihoods and about 89% of groundwater extracted in India is used for irrigation purposes.

 Irrigation related problems can be reduced significantly by providing the data driven decisions to Indian farmers.
 The project ‘Vardaan’ provides ‘AI Based Irrigation Monitoring’ solution to overcome numerous difficulties faced by an Indian farmer.
 It is the world’s first Artificial Intelligence (AI) that can predict exactly how much water and nutrients farmers need to give to their crops at any location around the world at any time.
 It uses satellites, weather, topography, and a variety of other real-time factors along with geospatial deep learning to determine exact irrigation and fertigation needs.